holistudio/robot-perception/Assignment_1/README.md

 <img src="img/task_1/task1_clue.jpg" width="300"/>

 I actually first used Photoshop's Channel Mixer, Levels, and Curves to fiddle around with the image's color and contrast settings.
+In particular, Photoshop's Channel Mixer does the color to grayscale conversions discussed in class through a slider based GUI.

 <img src="img/task_1/for_watson_photoshop.png" width="500"/>